-What Does P/B Ratio Mean
+What Does Price to Book Ratio Mean?

-What is a Good P/B Ratio
+What is a Good Price to Book Ratio?

 This value varies by industry.
 In general, the industries that depend heavily on capital equipment and inventory, such as manufacturing, commodities processing, etc, will have much of their market value determined by the amount of assets in the business.
 Therefore, the Price/Book Ratio for these industries will be lower.

-On the other hand, for industries that depend less on assets to generate revenue, for example service industries where employee skills may be the primary revenue generator, the Price/ Book Ratio will be high.
+On the other hand, for industries that depend less on assets to generate revenue, for example, service industries where employee skills may be the primary revenue generator, the Price/ Book Ratio will be high.
 One way to think of this is that for “asset light” industries, the market price of the stock depends more on other attributes of the business and less on the physical assets.

 As we think about this, please remember that the liabilities are netted out of the asset value as liabilities indicate claims on the assets and therefore the entire asset is not available to the shareholders.

 The reasons are many, but the primary reason is that the assets are not always valued correctly on the books.
-For example, the correct market value of the equipment or inventory or the property may be different than the company may be recording based on the standardized depreciation schedules.
+For example, the correct market value of the equipment or inventory, or property may be different than what the company may be recording based on the standardized depreciation schedules.
 In some cases, equipment or property may be fully depreciated and therefore recorded as 0 on the books, but may still be in operation and be worth a good amount in the market.

-Other Reasons Why Book Value and Stock Price may Diverge
+Other Reasons Why Book Value and Stock Price may Diverge in the Market

 Consider businesses that are highly dependent on employee skills.
-For example, a drug company or a semiconductor chip manufacturer,
+For example, a drug company or a semiconductor chip manufacturer.

 A large amount of value in these businesses is stored in the intellectual property of the company – for example, the R&D budget, the patent portfolio, etc. These assets tend to be intangibles and therefore may not be reflected on the books.
 In these situations, a diligent value investor would try and estimate the value of these assets to adjust the book value as reported on the balance sheet.